irisnet/irishub/docs/modules/iservice/README.md

 2. Service Binding (TODO)
 3. Service Invocation (TODO)
 4. Dispute Resolution (TODO)
-5. Service Profiling (TODO)
+5. Service Analysis (TODO)

 ## Interactive process

-### Service define process
+### Service definition process

 1. Any users can define a service.
-In service definition，Use [protobuf](https://developers.google.com/protocol-buffers/) standardize the definition of the service's method, its input and output parameters.
+In service definition，Use [protobuf](https://developers.google.com/protocol-buffers/) to standardize the definition of the service's method, its input and output parameters.

 ## Usage Scenario
 ### Create an environment